zenpaiang/wos-database/README.md

+check out my [other project](https://github.com/zenpaiang/wos-bot)! a discord utility bot which redeems giftcodes for all your members

 # whiteout survival database

 all the content in this repo so far has been obtained by me through in game screenshots or manual data entry